MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsPersistentChatMessage.md

 ###
 None.
-Test-CsPersistentChatMessage does not accept pipelined input.

-###
-None.
-The Test-CsPersistentChatMessage cmdlet does not accept pipelined input.
+The `Test-CsPersistentChatMessage` cmdlet does not accept pipelined input.

 ## OUTPUTS

 ###
-Test-CsPersistentChatMessage returns instances of the Microsoft.Rtc.SyntheticTransactions.TaskOutput object.

-###
-The Test-CsPersistentChatMessage cmdlet returns instances of the Microsoft.Rtc.SyntheticTransactions.TaskOutput object.
+The `Test-CsPersistentChatMessage` cmdlet returns instances of the Microsoft.Rtc.SyntheticTransactions.TaskOutput object.

 ## NOTES